Historic printing equipment at the MIAT

 From the late 19th century onwards printing images was typically done using lithography.
 There are several lithographic stones in the museum.
 I only photographed a detail of one stone, which had the image of an American bank note on it.

-The museum collection includes three hot metal typecasting machines which are all still in use during special events.
+The museum also displays three hot metal typecasting machines which are all still in use during special events.
 This Intertype C4 typecaster was mainly used in the newspaper industry.

 It are the little paraphernalia like this old tin that add realism to the museum setting.
 Dixon’s Mold Polish is a cleaner, polisher and lubricant for type and slug casting machine molds and mouthpieces.